ffund/compe-design-project/lab2/input-output.md

 * Put the black multimeter probe into the COM port, and the red multimeter probe into the appropriate port for continuity testing.
 * Set the dial on the multimeter to the continuity testing setting.
 The icon for continuity testing mode usually looks like a soundwave.
 * The dial setting for continuity testing is used for several multimeter modes.
 Use the mode select button (yellow button on the multimeter in our lab kit) to switch between modes until the continuity testing icon appears on the display.
-* Then, connect the probes across two push button terminals, as shown in the figures on the following page.
+* Test the multimeter - touch the probes to one another, and make sure that they beep.
+Then, connect the probes across two push button terminals, as shown in the figures on the following page.
 When there is continuity across the probes, the multimeter will beep.

 If necessary, rotate the push button and test again until you get the continuity results indicated in the figures below.